rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 ...
 ```

-System calls within groups may overlap, especially for some groups include other groups.
-Therefore single calls or groups can be set to disallowed by being specified with the `~` symbol.
+System calls within groups may overlap, especially for some groups that include other groups.
+Therefore, single calls or groups can be disallowed by being specified with the `~` symbol.
 The following directives in the `override.conf` file should work for this unit:

 ```bash
 SystemCallFilter=@system-service